cabalmail/cabal-infra/README.md

 # About Cabalmail

-Creates AWS infrastructure and machine configuration for a Cabalmail system -- a system for hosting and managing your personal email.
+Creates AWS infrastructure and machine configuration for a Cabalmail system -- a system for hosting and managing your personal email by creating new addresses for each interlocutor.

 ![Cabalmail logo](./docs/logo.png)